Being Poor & Mexican-American in the United States

 Why is that?
 Why are our White brothers and sisters so scared of allowing us an equal playing field?
 Stop right there if you think we have always had equality because if you do, you are sadly mistaken.

 Let me give you a brief history of my family’s field and you decide if I have had an equal chance at life.
 Were opportunities there?
 I’m sure…but were they ripe for the picking?
 Absolutely not!
-All four of my grandparents did not make it passed 6th grade.
+All four of my grandparents did not make it beyond 6th grade.
 I am not talking about great great great grandparents.
 I am literally talking about two generations ago, my own grandparents, growing up in the 1900s in America, South Texas to be specific.
 They had to drop out of school to help support their families.
-My grandmothers worked for White families, some who partied all weekend and left their filth for one my grandmother’s, who literally was under age, to clean up on Mondays.
+My grandmothers both worked for White families, some of which partied all weekend and left their filth for one of my grandmother’s, who literally was under age, to clean up when she arrived on Monday mornings.

 Am I blaming my family’s beginnings on all Whites?
 Absolutely not.
 Not by far.
 We all have a burden to carry and some of the most unbelievably degrading comments have come from people of my own ethnicity.